-The Trail’s End Lodge is a great place for to bring everyone together.
+The Trail’s End Lodge (available Fall 2015) is a great place for to bring everyone together.
 Just like the lodge in Oak Grove, it has a fireplace, meeting area, lounge area, rest rooms, and recently remodeled kitchen area (with a refrigerator, microwave, and sink).
 Groups that want to prepare their own meals may use the kitchen in the Trail’s End Lodge.

 The Meadows consists of two buildings – the dorm and the lodge.

 Meadows Dorm is a dormitory style sleeping accommodation with 2 rooms, 8 beds each, for a total of 16 beds.
 Linens are usually not furnished, but are available upon request.

 The Meadows Lodge is located adjacent to the dorm and includes one large meeting room, one small meeting room, restroom (including a handicapped accessible restroom), and kitchen facilities.
 The Meadows complex is used for our outdoor education program and is not normally available for most of the school year.